Frikallo/NWSS-CNC/README.md

 ---

-*This document serves as both a user guide and technical reference for NWSS-CNC version 1.0.0.
-For the most current information, please refer to the online documentation.*
+*This document serves as both a user guide and technical reference for NWSS-CNC version 1.0.0.*